brianjabarian/DetectionAI/README.md

    - **GPTZero**
    - **Originality**
    - **roberta-base-detector**
-2. **AI-Detector System Choice **—Closed–source APIs were chosen as primary models because the open-source model, Roberta-base-detector, performs extremely poorly and appears only as a secondary check.
+2. **AI-Detector System Choice** Closed–source APIs were chosen as primary models because the open-source model, Roberta-base-detector, performs extremely poorly and appears only as a secondary check.
 3. **AI-Generating Model** We used GPT-3.5-turbo to generate the AI writings following this parametrization:
    - model="gpt-3.5-turbo",
    - temperature=0.7,